The Bank’s engagement on retail payments

 Payments Innovation Design Group

-The Payments Innovation Design Group will bring together industry innovators, including financial services firms, technology companies and fintechs, payment service providers, digital security specialists and firms working on areas such as digital wallets and open banking.
-This forum will support the Bank in understanding emerging opportunities, assessing design approaches, and identifying challenges as the payments ecosystem continues to evolve.
+The Payments Innovation Design Group (PIDG) membership brings together industry innovators, including financial services firms, technology companies and fintechs, payment service providers, digital identity and security specialists and relevant industry bodies working across areas such as digital wallets and open banking.
+Members were chosen through an open application process.

 Payments Academic Advisory Group

-The CBDC Academic Advisory Group has provided a rich source of discussion and debate on the key topics relevant to the Bank’s exploration of a digital pound.
-Given the success of the group and noting that the issues discussed have implications wider than CBDC, we are broadening the scope to encompass our wider payments work.
-The Payments Academic Advisory Group will continue to bring together leading academics and policy thinkers from disciplines including economics, law, behavioural science, competition, technology and innovation.
-Its purpose remains to support informed, evidence based discussion on the opportunities and risks shaping the future payments landscape.
+The CBDC Academic Advisory Group (AAG) provided a rich source of discussion and debate on the key topics relevant to the Bank’s exploration of a digital pound.
+Given the success of the group and noting that the issues discussed have implications wider than CBDC, we have broadened the scope to encompass our wider payments work.

-This page was last updated 02 February 2026
+This page was last updated 11 May 2026